 The definition of the problem in the previous section establishes the need for regular packet detection at the receiver, to keep packet loss at a minimum.
-Though ALOHA[15] has a similar design and relies on random transmissions, the throughput seen from an ALOHA system is different from our RollCall scenario.
-Evaluation of the ALOHA protocol in [16] provides an upper bound on the throughput achievable in random transmission systems.
+Though ALOHA[9] has a similar design and relies on random transmissions, the throughput seen from an ALOHA system is different from our RollCall scenario.
+Evaluation of the ALOHA protocol in [10] provides an upper bound on the throughput achievable in random transmission systems.
 However, such a model assumes that the traffic is Poisson i.e, each source is Poisson, which does not reflect our traffic pattern where each source transmits once per epoch.
 Our analysis aims to quantify the amount of collisions that such a system would experience and shows that the number is non-trivial.
-In our discussion, we assume that packet losses due to other ambient factors will be minimal and transitory.

 We define a general r-way collision to be a collision in which r transmissions overlap with each other for at least one bit.
 For example, the scenario illustrated in Figure 2 consists of a ternary collision (r = 3) and two binary collisions (r = 2).
-Classification of collisions enables us to determine the degree of corruption of the received tag signal and hence the chances of it being recovered.